 This is actually Truett Cathy’s number one business principle.
 You see it written all over the restaurant, from refilling drinks at your table to carrying trays for busy moms.
 Truett challenges his employees to think beyond the first mile and go a second.
 How does this look in my homeschool?
 Am I just doing enough to get by or am I giving my kids the second mile?
 For me, going the second mile is about doing those little things that my kids love, rather than just doing what needs to be done to finish the book or topic.
 And yes, paint is usually involved!

 Disclaimer… Chick-fil-A did not approve, endorse, or compensate me for the ideas in this post.
-It’s simply my fun way of offering up some helpful tips for new (or even not so new) homeschoolers.
+It’s simply my fun way of offering up some helpful advice for new (or even not so new) homeschoolers.
 If you happen to work for Chick-fil-A, I hope you enjoyed it.
 (And if you feel so inclined, I’d love to have some pens.
 I know, silly request, but I love your pens.)